 This 1981 passive/active solar heated home contained the latest in Energy conservation techniques published by SERI, now NREL in 1981.
 It was designed with the assistance of SERI (Solar Energy Research Institute, set up by President Jimmy Carter).
 In 2014, it is still technically ahead of the average home built today.

-TOUR and Experience LIVE: To foster the continued building of green built homes and experience energy conservation tips "seen live", I invite individuals or groups up to ~60 folks, at any time of the year.
+TOUR and Experience the house LIVE: To foster the continued building of green built homes and experience energy conservation tips "seen live", I invite individuals or groups up to ~60 folks, at any time of the year.
 You can even talk to the house computer "Rex" who controls "almost" everything!

 SERI (Solar Energy Research Institute) was renamed to NREL (National Renewable Energy Labs) in 1991 by U.S. Department of Energy (DOE).
 NREL is located west of Denver, CO at I-70 and Denver West Blvd.
 NREL has a visitor's center open to the public.
 At the VC you will find the latest solar documentation, building construction, and demonstrations of renewable energy.
 See http://www.nrel.gov/